 * lobby & box office, publicity, administration.

 An Arena is designed for sporting events first.
 Setting up a concert means fitting it into a space meant for a different kind of event.
 Compromise and accomodation is frequently required.

 The stage is usually set up as an End Stage, or occasionally in the center as an "Arena" Stage.

 The Stage is usually set up at the Loading Dock end of the building for ease of setup.
 Opposite the stage is Front of House or FOH, sometimes called "Sound World", as the Mixing consoles are located here.
 Standard stage directions are usually used (Stage Right, Stage Left, Downstage, Upstage, etc.).
 The Monitor mixer often go SL in "Monitor World", and lighting dimmers go SR in "Dimmer Beach".
 The main floor at the Reisch Center is designed as a hockey rink, and is surrounded by a protective wall called a Dasher, even during concerts.
 Seating is located on the main floor between the Stage and FOH, and also in the bleachers.
 Audience entrances from the concourses (lobby areas) into the seating bowl are called VOMs, short for "Vomitories", the old Roman name for such entrances.

-Assign middle section of three-sided audience as "downstage".
+The middle section of the three-sided audience is often defined as "downstage".

-Care must be taken to remember sides are also "downstage" from the viewpoint of the audience seated there.
+Care must be taken to remember the sides are also "downstage" from the viewpoint of the audience seated there.

 Common schemes used instead include: